Oregon Secretary of State

 Designation for Pacific Dory Days.

 Tillamook County was formed in 1853 from Yamhill and Clatsop counties.
-The name Tillamook comes from the Tillamook (or Killamook) Tribe.
+The name “Tillamook” comes from the Tillamook people, a tribe of Salish-speaking people who lived in villages south of Tillamook Head.

-Commercial thinning will become increasingly evident.
 With 75 miles of scenic coastline, four bays and nine rivers, Tillamook County offers the finest deep-sea and stream fishing, charter and dory boats, clamming, crabbing, beachcombing and hiking.
-Its forests also furnish excellent hunting.
+Its forests also offer excellent hunting.

 County Officials